February 25-26, 2017

 "Hacking" doesn't mean malicious programming or breaking into something.
 We want you to "hack" (design, build, create, MacGyver) technology, art, and media together to create something awesome.

-Absolutely!
-Register yourself, your best friend, your sister, and your roommate.
-T9Hacks is a beginner hackathon, so there is no expectation that our participants are familiar with these types of events.
+T9Hacks is a beginner hackathon, so there is no expectation that our participants are familiar with hackathons.
 We will have fun events, plenty of mentors, and a super welcoming team to ease everyone into the experience.

-Bring your laptop, phone, chargers, change of clothes, a well-rested open mind, but most of all, your creativity.
+Remember to bring your laptop, phone, chargers, change of clothes, a well-rested open mind.
+But the most essential thing to bring is your creativity!

 Participating is completely free!
 We will provide food, snacks, and drinks to energize you throughout the event.
 We only require that everyone register before the event to come.

 This is a great place to meet new women with different skillsets.
 You can come with a pre-formed group and idea, an idea of your own and no team, or a desire to help someone else's idea along.

 T9Hacks is a 24-hour hackathon.
 This means hacking will contuine for a complete 24 hours straight.
 It sounds like a long time, but it goes quickly when you are collaborating, planning, and creating projects.

 CU has a great public transit system!
 There are local RTD busses that drop off directly in front of the ATLAS building and many more regional busses that drop off at CU.
 For more information about the bus system, you can visit CU's Public Transit Page or the RTD website.
 If you are unsure of what bus to take, Google Maps is a great way to plan your trip!

 If you plan on driving, you can park at the Euclid Avenue AutoPark parking garage for $4 a day on weekends.
 If you don't mind walking, it is free to park at the Regent Drive AutoPark on weekends and in a few nearby neighborhoods.